AEP American Electric Power | Utility | Outage Tracking

 1. Call the AEP Texas phone number:

-• If you are a homeowner or business owner, call 866-223-8508 to have AEP Texas create an Electric Service Identifier number (ESI ID).
+• If you’re a homeowner or business owner, call 866-223-8508 to have AEP Texas create an Electric Service Identifier number (ESI ID).

 2. Choose an energy provider (also called an electric company or light company) at least 2 business days after you obtain your ESI ID number.

 3. Enroll in an electricity plan from the light company you choose.
-You can view our TrustPlan™-vetted rates from the best electricity providers in Texas and enroll online in less than 10 minutes on Home Energy Club.
+You can view our TrustPlan™-vetted rates from the best electricity providers in Texas and enroll online in less than 10 minutes.

 4. Your new electricity provider will send a request to start your service to American Electric Power.
 AEP will turn on your energy typically within 7 business days of the date you request, presuming that the weather and their schedule for other jobs permit.